lacanoid/datalink/docs/options.md

 File is made to be "owned by the database", access control to file contents is to be controlled by the database environment.

-File owner is changed to `postgresql`, used by PostgreSQL server process.
+File owner is changed to `postgresql`.
+This makes file readable PostgreSQL server process and thus database superuser.

-File group is changed to `www-data`, used by Apache server and `dlcat` command.
+File group is changed to `www-data`.
+This makes file readable by Apache server and `dlcat` command.

 Read permissions on the file are given for said user and group.
 This makes the file readable by postgres server and apache, dlcat...
 Other permissions are removed, so the normal users can'r read the file anymore.